-After going through this article, you’ll be able to identify the internet coax cable from all the coax cables at your home.
+After going through this article, you can identify the internet coax cable from all the cables at your home.

-Coax cables are used in many different areas, such as voice communication, conveying videos, and internet data.
+Coax cables are used in many areas, such as voice communication, video conveying, and internet data.
 Consequently, identifying the coax cable used for the internet is a little tricky.
-So which coax cable should I connect to my router?
-Well, here’s how to tell which coax cable is for the internet.
+So, which coax cable should I connect to my router?
+Here’s how to tell which coax cable is for the internet.

 Read the below article for a detailed breakdown.